0xPuddi/Information-Retrieval-SGames/README.md

 choice to the scraped websites and add a scraping path to collect necessary informations.
 Before running the web app you should have some documents inside `/collection`.
-Once you collected some data you can run the search engine, which will use the collection provided by scrapers to create and inverted index, then it will start the server and have ready all the necessary components for querying and retrieve documents within the collection.
+Once you collected some data you can run the search engine, which will use the collection provided by scrapers to create an inverted index, then it will start the server and have ready all the necessary components for querying and retrieve documents within the collection.